LoicGrobol/apprentissage-artificiel/slides/04-logistic-regression/notes.md

     classifiers learned with SGD tend to not be properly *calibrated*: they tend to give very high confidence to wrong results.
 There are ways to make them better at it but no silver bullet that I know of.
+- Another way to see it: for a binary classification problem, $y∈\{0,1\}$ (up to bijection), so in particular, $y∈[0, 1]$, we can thus treat it as a scalar variable (albeit one with very specific values) and attempt to fit a logistic model.